forrestbalman/sonata-for-keyboard-and-electronics/README.md

     - Navigate to `pieces.svelte.js`
     - Highlight all content in between the curly braces, including the curly braces themselves.
     - Paste the contents of your clipboard and save.

+## Performing

+If performed in a larger space, I would encourage mic'ing up the keyboard.

+Make sure that the text is either projected alongside the performer, or displayed on a separate screen.

+All pieces in `pieces.svelte.js` will pop up as individual buttons on the perform page.
+Click a button will start the performance.

+The notation the performer follows consists of a single progress bar at the top of the page.
+As the performer types at the keyboard, the text will progressively appear on screen.

+- This isn't a typing test.
+The performer types at their own pace, and all character keys, and space, will create the illusion of typing out the text accurately.
+- All typing the performer does while the bar is invisible won't register.